ForestCurrent, Research and Development

-This new forest, built for Leeds, will permanently repopulate one or more urban spaces with trees engaging local people in the development, planting, maintenance and legacy of a work that is designed to span generations.
+This new forest, built for Leeds, will permanently repopulate one or more urban spaces engaging local people in the development and legacy of an experiment that is designed to span generations.

 What makes a forest?
 The first in a series of workshops looked at exploring understandings of forest ecologies and to build conversations around forests as physical spaces, through sharings and conversations on processes of engagement with these landscapes.

 The event was curated in collaboration with Bangkok based new media artist Jennifer Katanyoutant.

 The workshop was led by presentations from four inspiring people; Siwakorn Odachao, a farmer of the Ban Nong Tao Pgak’yau (Karen) community in Northern Thailand.
 Matt Taylor, a UK based practitioner and consultant in sustainable land management.
 Toh Hui Ran, manager of Uthai Forest, growing a forest on 20 hectares of barren, former paddy fields in Uthai Thani, Thailand and Ned Prideaux, a member of Leeds Coppice Workers Cooperative who are committed to restoring and managing neglected and underused woodlands in the Leeds area.

 Forest is supported by a research and development grant from Leeds 2023.